-· Key Indicator 5 Strategies are used when needed within lessons at lunchtime and sent home as activities.
-Pupils feel confident is using these strategies to them to help them deal with emotional situations they may be experiencing.
+is using these strategies to them to help them deal with emotional situations they may be experiencing.
 Through participation in outdoor learning/ forest school opportunities pupils have developed a love of the outdoors and nature and are developing their life skills including trust, respect, teamwork and communication.
-Staff use active learning activities within various lessons which are impacting on the pupils' enjoyment and improved attainment within lessons.
+Staff use active learning activities within various lessons which are impacting on the pupils enjoyment and improved attainment within lessons.
 Pupils concentration and engagement in lessons and their overall behaviour and wellbeing has improved.
-Competition and Community Through taking part in competitive activities pupils are Calendar of events will be developing their understanding of how to deal with their used in future years to help To increase the awareness and £650 emotions and also developing life skills such as trust, respect, continue to provide engagement of parents in health and sports contribution to teamwork and communication. opportunities for pupils. activities.
-SSCO role and Areas improved through link with the high school for Pupils have had the opportunity to see others points of view working towards school games mark criteria will also Continue to offer a range of competitive transition and perspectives.
-They have improved their confidence be sustained and built upon opportunities for all pupils -both inter and intra.
-THE STREET and self-esteem through beating their own scores and trying further in future years. iiiid. £165 CADSSA their best.
-Raised profile of health and To increase links with community clubs and fees well-being apparent to organisations.
-School has achieved the school games mark for the pupils and families will £1250 teacher opportunities they have provided. ensure a year on year Key Indicator 4: release time involvement of pupils and Key Indicator 5 encourage more pupils to join teams.
-John learns.
+Competition and Community To increase the awareness and engagement of parents in health and sports activities.
+Continue to offer a range of competitive opportunities for all pupils -both inter and intra.
+To increase links with community clubs and organisations.
+Key Indicator 4: Key Indicator 5 £650 contribution to SSCO role and link with the high school for transition £88 CADSSA fees Through taking part in competitive activities pupils are developing their understanding of how to deal with their emotions and also developing life skills such as trust, respect, teamwork and communication.
+Pupils have had the opportunity to see others points of view and perspectives.
+They have improved their confidence and self-esteem through beating their own scores and trying their best.
+School has achieved the school games mark for the opportunities they have provided.
+Calendar of events will be used in future years to help continue to provide opportunities for pupils.
+Areas improved through working towards school games mark criteria will also be sustained and built upon further in future years.
+Raised profile of health and well-being apparent to pupils and families will ensure a year on year involvement of pupils and encourage more pupils to join teams.